-The authors are thankful to J. Gauget, C. Broholm, S. Bhattacharjee, T. McQueen, J-J. Wen, and O. Tchernyshev for useful discussions.
+for useful discussions.
 This work was supported as part of the Institute for Quantum Matter, an Energy Frontier Research Center funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences under Award No. DE-SC0019331.
-This work in Japan is partially supported by CREST (Grant Number: JP-MJCR18T3 and JPMJCR15Q5), by New Energy and Industrial Technology Development Organization (NEDO), by Grants-in-Aids for Scientific Research on Innovative Areas (Grant Number: 15H05882 and 15H05883) from the Ministry of Education, Culture, Sports, Science, and Technology of Japan, and by Grants-in-Aid for Scientific Research (Grant Number: 19H00650) and Program for Advancing Strategic International Networks to Accelerate the Circulation of Talented Researchers (Grant Number: R2604) from the Japanese Society for the Promotion of Science (JSPS).
+This work in Japan is partially supported by CREST (Grants No. JPMJCR18T3 and No. JPMJCR15Q5), by New Energy and Industrial Technology Development Organization (NEDO), by Grants-in-Aids for Scientific Research on Innovative Areas (Grants No. 15H05882 and No. 15H05883) from the Ministry of Education, Culture, Sports, Science, and Technology of Japan, and by Grants-in-Aid for Scientific Research (Grant No. 19H00650).